 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and is provided for informational purposes.
 You should consult your healthcare provider or a registered dietitian if precise nutrition calculations are needed for health reasons.

 — This post was originally published on August 3, 2013.
-It has been updated with additional information.
+It has been updated with new photos and additional information.

 I used regular vinegar instead of cider vinegar will they be safe to eat